ryanazryan/absensi-global-nextjs/README.md

-# Student Attendance & Activity SaaS 🎓
+# Presensia - Student Attendance & Activity SaaS 🎓

 Presensia is a modern **Education Technology (EdTech)** platform designed to streamline student attendance tracking and activity logging.
 Built as a decoupled Single Page Application (SPA) using **Next.js**, it ensures a fast, app-like experience for students and administrators.